JUMP START YOUR FUTURE!

 Who participates in Jump Start?

 Jump Start is by invitation only.
-You have been identified by an Admissions Counselor as someone who can benefit from this program.
 Students who participate in Jump Start come from all backgrounds and levels of academic preparation.

 What is the program like?